celehs/mvBSC/README.md

 # Overview

-This package implements the multi-view Banded Spectral Clustering (mvBSC) algorithm developed by Luwan Zhang, Katherine Liao, Issac Kohane, and Tianxi Cai.
-The technical details of the mvBSC algorithm cnan be found at [here](https://arxiv.org/abs/1804.02097).
+This R package implements the multi-view Banded Spectral Clustering (mvBSC) algorithm developed by Luwan Zhang, Katherine Liao, Issac Kohane, and Tianxi Cai.
+The technical details of the mvBSC algorithm can be found [here](https://arxiv.org/abs/1804.02097).

-## Installation

 ## Installation